bcrisp084/crispy-computing-machine/generateREADME.md

   + [Questions](#questions)

   ## Description
-  A weather dashboard that produces the current weather plus a five day forecast
+  f

   ## Instructions
-  The app can be forked from my github repo
+  f

   ## Usage
-  anyone can use this app for any reason
+  f

   ## License
-  This application uses the MIT license.
+  This application uses the Apache license.

   ## Contributors
-  Brian Crisp
+  f

   ## Questions
-  bcrisp084
+  f
   <br />
   You can contact me on my GitHub account at (https://github.com/bcrisp084)
   <br />
-  You may can reach me by sending me an email at bcrisp084@yahoo.com
+  You may can reach me by sending me an email at f